Gabbard says U.S. intelligence does not see Russia able to conquer Europe

 BBC Director General Tim Davie and News Chief Deborah Turness have resigned after mounting criticism over alleged political bias at the broadcaster, including the editing of a speech by U.S. President Donald Trump.

-A report by the Daily Telegraph revealed that an internal BBC document, compiled by a former standards adviser, listed multiple editorial errors — including a segment in the Panorama documentary that appeared to misleadingly splice together two separate parts of Trump’s January 6, 2021 speech.
+Compiled by a former standards adviser, the report listed multiple editorial errors — including a segment in the Panorama documentary that appeared to misleadingly splice together two separate parts of Trump’s 6 January, 2021 speech.
 The edit, the report said, made it seem as though Trump had directly encouraged the Capitol riots.

 “This is entirely my decision,” Davie said in a statement.
 “I remain very thankful to the Chair and Board for their unswerving and unanimous support throughout my entire tenure, including during recent days.”